-- Everyday life uses infix notation for expressions - Computer languages most often use infix notation - Parenthesis may be used - May be necessary to overcome precedence - May be helpful to clarify the expression - ( and ) are tokens - Our postfix evaluation algorithm doesn't work with infix. - Solution: convert postfix to infix, then apply algorithm if stack top is an op of => precedence: pop and output stop when '(' is on top or stack empty push the new operator
+- Everyday life uses infix notation for expressions - Computer languages most often use infix notation - Parenthesis may be used - May be necessary to overcome precedence - May be helpful to clarify the expression - (and) are tokens - Our postfix evaluation algorithm doesn't work with infix. - Solution: convert infix to postfix, then apply postfix evaluation algorithm.